Drug Possession with Intent to Sell Attorney in St. Petersburg

 Finding A Pinellas County Possession with Intent Defense Attorney

 If you have been arrested for drug possession with intent to Sell, contact a St. Petersburg drug lawyer at Morris Law Firm, P.A. to discuss possible defenses and specific strategies that may exist in your case.
-Call (727) 592-5885 to discuss your case directly with an attorney or fill out our online form to be contacted for a free initial consultation.

 Melinda Morris is a former prosecutor and has handled thousands of criminal cases from investigation through sentencing enabling us to identify weaknesses in the State’s case against you.